Batched Point Location in SINR Diagrams via Algebraic Tools: Definitions and tools from geometry and data structures

 We will also need the following slightly esoteric variant of the weighted diagram (which of course is a generalization of Fact~\ref{fact:vor-1d-wtd}):

-\begin{fact}[One-Dimensional Slice of a Two-Dimensional Multiplicatively Weighted Voronoi Diagram] Given an $n$-point set $P \subset \RR$ with positive weights $w_p$, the multiplicatively weighted Voronoi diagram of $P$ restricted to a given line $\ell$ has complexity $O(n)$ and can be constructed in time $O(n \log n)$ and preprocessed for logarithmic-time \emph{point-location queries}: Given a point $q$, determine the point $p \in P$ whose region $V(p)$ contains $q$. \end{fact}
+\begin{fact}[One-Dimensional Slice of a Two-Dimensional Multiplicatively Weighted Voronoi Diagram] Given an $n$-point set $P \subset \RR^2$ with positive weights $w_p$, the multiplicatively weighted Voronoi diagram of $P$ restricted to a given line $\ell$ has complexity $O(n)$ and, in time $O(n \log n)$, can be constructed and preprocessed for logarithmic-time \emph{point-location queries}: Given a point $q$, determine the point $p \in P$ whose region $V(p)$ contains $q$. \end{fact}

 \begin{proof} Without loss of generality, after a suitable rigid transformation, we can assume that the line coincides with the $x$-axis.
-The squared distance function $f_p(x)$ from point~$(x,0)$ to site $p$ is given by
+The squared weighted-distance function $f_p(x)$ from point~$(x,0)$ to site $p$ is given by

 which is a quadratic function of $x$.
-As observed, for example, by Edelsbrunner and Seidel~\cite{es-vda-86}, the minimization diagram of these functions coincides with the desired restricted weighted Voronoi diagram.
+As observed, for example, by Edelsbrunner and Seidel \cite{es-vda-86}, the minimization diagram of these functions coincides with the desired restricted weighted Voronoi diagram.
 Being quadratic, the graphs of two such functions $f_p(x)$ and $f_q(x)$ intersect at most twice and therefore their lower envelope and minimization diagram has linear complexity and can be constructed by a straightforward $O(n \log n)$ time algorithm \cite[Theorem~6.1]{sa-dsstg-95}. \end{proof}

 We will also need an approximate version of the Voronoi diagram.
 We will only state the weighted version of the problem, as that is what we need for our purposes \cite[Theorem~2.16]{wann}:

 \begin{fact}[Approximate Two-Dimensional Multiplicatively Weighted Nearest Neighbor \cite{wann}] Given an $n$-point set $P \subset \RR^2$ with positive weights $w_p$ and a positive number $\eps$, one can preprocess it into a data structure of space $O(n\eps^{-6}\log^4 n)$ in time $O(n\eps^{-6}\log^7 n)$ to support $O(\log n + 1/\eps^3)$ time queries of the form: Given a point $q$, return $p' \in P$ so that $|p'-q|/w_{p'} \leq (1+\eps) |p^*-q|/w_{p^*}$, where $p^*$ is the point in $P$ minimizing $|p-q|/w_p$.